MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customize-reports.md

 ## Prerequisites

-To edit analytics reports, users must have the **Analytics Report Author** role.
+- To edit analytics reports, users must have the **Analytics Report Author** role.
 Learn more in [Assign roles to users](../implement/add-users-assign-roles.md#assign-roles-to-users).

-You don't require a Power BI license to edit the out-of-the-box Power BI reports in Dynamics 365.
+- You don't require a Power BI license to customize the Customer Service historical, Omnichannel historical, and Omnichannel real-time analytics reports embedded in the Customer Service workspace or the Contact Center workspace.

 ## Customize the display of analytics reports